boryspaulewicz/bhsdtr/Readme.md

 1. the order is preserved in a sense that *v<sub>i</sub>* is mapped to *&gamma;<sub>i</sub>*

-2. *individual* thresholds/criteria are "free", i.e., each element of
+2. *individual* thresholds/criteria become "free", i.e., each element
-*&gamma;* is unbounded and can be related in an arbitrary way to nominal (e.g., participants, items, conditions) or to numerical predictors.
+of *&gamma;* is unbounded and can be related in an arbitrary way to nominal (e.g., participants, items, conditions) or to numerical predictors.